cassidyjames/cassidyjames.github.io/starwars.md

 ## The Mandalorian **#MandoWatchAlong**

 Join us to watch **Season Two**!
-We'll be watching one chapter each debut Friday.
+We'll be watching one chapter each debut Friday at 8:30 PM Mountain time.
+You can still join and watch any time!

 <div style="margin: 2em auto; text-align: center;" markdown="1">
 [Join the GetTogether](https://gettogether.community/star-wars-viewing-party-2019/){: .button} [Join the Discord](https://discord.gg/3aagq4A){: .button}